qoiz12/Minecraft-China-Guide/Readme.md

-Tutorial is on Ghub Pages!
+The tutorial is on GitHub Pages!
+For Android and Windows only!